Trump to meet families of Americans killed in Syria

 The attack, claimed by the Islamic State group, was the deadliest to hit US troops since they deployed to Syria in 2014.

-Two US service members, one Department of Defence civilian and one contractor were among those killed in the Manbij attack.

-After sweeping across swathes of Syria and Iraq in 2014, the Jihadists’ cross-border "caliphate" has been erased by multiple offensives and is now confined to a tiny embattled enclave in eastern Syria close to the Iraqi border.
+After sweeping across swathes of Syria and Iraq in 2014, the jihadists' cross-border "caliphate" has been erased by multiple offensives and is now confined to a tiny embattled enclave in eastern Syria close to the Iraqi border.
+But despite the stinging defeats, IS has proved it is still capable of carrying out deadly attacks using hideouts in the sprawling desert or sleeper cells in the towns.

-WASHINGTON: US President Donald Trump made a suprise announcement on Saturday he would be traveling to meet the families of four US personnel killed in northern Syria.
+WASHINGTON: US President Donald Trump made a surprise announcement Saturday he would be traveling to meet the families of four US personnel killed in northern Syria.

 Dover refers to Dover Air Force Base in Delaware.